Eating animal foods can be regenerative – Part 1: Nutrition

 Both – omega 3 and omega 6 – are essential fatty acids, meaning that we need to ingest them with food.
 BUT, we need to ingest them in the right quantities, in order to maintain balance between omega 6’s pro-inflammatory characteristics and omega 3’s anti-inflammatory characteristics.
 Experts recommend a ratio of 1:2 to 1:5 (1 part of omega 3 for 2- max.
 5 parts of omega 6).
 Nowadays we eat approximately 1:20, which is why there are so many inflammatory diseases out there.
 Now, there are two strategies to achieve this optimal ratio: Increase omega 3 intake (usually recommended) OR – and this is actually even more important – reduce omega 6 intake (often “forgotten”, since this would mean abandoning our focus on plant foods).
 Reducing omega 6 AND somewhat increasing omega 3 is preferred, since the OVERALL consumption of poly-unsaturated fats (the omegas belong to this family) should not exceed 4% of calories (= 80kcal = 10g).
 This is because those fats – as beneficial as they are in small quantities – are highly sensitive and quickly go rancid, causing oxidative damage (= aging, wrinkles, cancer…) in the body.
 Plant-based diets are very high in omega 6 (= highly inflammatory), since grains (esp. corn), legumes (esp. soy), nuts, seeds and vegetable oils (esp. canola, rapeseed, peanut, soybean and sunflower) are rich in omega 6.
 Certain plant foods also contain omega 3, the most popular being flax, hemp, chia and walnuts, BUT they all also contain omega 6 and the omega 3 they do contain is available only in its least bioavailable form: ALA.
 The body needs to convert ALA into more usable forms of omega 3, namely: EPA and DHA.
 It is quite inefficient in doing so, especially given the already mentioned often (subclinically) impaired liver functions, and there is a lot of “loss” along the way.
 Less than 5% of ALA gets converted to EPA, and less than 0.5% of ALA is converted to DHA, meaning that in order to arrive at the needed quantities of EPA and DHA, a vegan person would have to ingest tremendous amounts of the foods mentioned above, which would result in a far too high overall intake of poly-unsaturated fats.
 Just like with protein, if you lack quality fats, your body is likely to start craving sugar and carbs.

 The best source of easily available omega 3 are animal foods, especially WILD fatty fish (I emphasize “wild” since farmed fish like salmon – even if it’s organic – is often also fed with cereals high in omega 6).
 Read more here.
 Recently there is more talk about getting DHA from microalgae as well.
 However, simply eating the algae (like wakame or dulse) won’t be sufficient either, since the total fat content of algae is very low, so again, you’d need to eat enormous quantities, which would raise other concerns, such as heavy metal contamination.
-Supplements with DHA from algae could be a valid option, however, I have not yet found one product that does not contain additives of one kind or another.
+Supplements with DHA from algae could be a valid option, however, look out for a product that does not contain additives of one kind or another.

 Vitamins and minerals